Theory & Practice

 Theory & Practice is a 2024 novel by Australian author Michelle de Kretser.
 The novel is set in 1986 and is narrated by a Sri Lankan-born woman undertaking postgraduate studies on Virginia Woolf at the University of Melbourne.
 The book, which has been described as a coming-of-age novel, explores themes of feminism, race, and the tension between literary theory and practice.
 It received positive reviews.
-In 2025 it won the Stella Prize and the Prime Minister's Literary Award for Fiction and was shortlisted for the Victorian Premier's Prize for Fiction.
+In 2025 it won the Stella Prize and the Prime Minister's Literary Award for Fiction and was shortlisted for the Victorian Premier's Prize for Fiction and the Barbara Jefferis Award.

 Summary

 The book opens by describing a 23-year-old Australian geologist living in Switzerland in 1957.
 He reflects on his childhood in outback New South Wales and recalls a theft he committed at the age of six, which was blamed on an Aboriginal maid who was then dismissed.

 The book then abruptly shifts into the first person, with the author explaining that "at this point, the novel I was writing stalled".
 The novel then shifts to the perspective of a Sri Lankan-born woman who is a graduate student at Melbourne University in 1986.
 The narrator has recently moved to Melbourne from Sydney to write a thesis about the work of Virginia Woolf.
 She soon begins sleeping with Kit, an engineering student who is in "a deconstructed relationship" with his girlfriend Olivia, but quickly becomes jealous of Olivia and fantasises about revenge.
 She is ashamed of her jealousy towards Olivia, feeling that it is incongruent with her feminist ideals, but is overwhelmed by her desire for Kit.

 Meanwhile, her research begins to come under tension when she encounters racist diary entries written by Woolf.
 Her advisor discourages her from shifting her thesis to focus on Woolf's racism, encouraging her to focus on Woolf's public works and steering her towards a focus on theory.
 But the narrator feels constrained by the increasing dominance of theory in academia, expressing frustration at the demands to squeeze Woolf's ideas into the "corset of theory".